Law-Gen/lawgen-backend/chat-service/README.md

+go run .

 # Chat Service

-This service provides RESTful APIs for managing quizzes and categories, designed for integration with other backend services.
+This service provides RESTful APIs for quizzes, chat, and voice chat, designed for integration with LawGen frontend apps and other backend services.

 ## Features
 - Quiz and category CRUD operations